freeradical13/freeradical13.github.io/index.md

 <span class="emphasis">X</span>     H
 </pre>

 A [chiral][] substance may have one of two, mirror-image configurations, each of which is called an [enantiomer][] which are geometric isomers which cannot be superimposed on each other and this can have functional implications.
-The two forms are designated L and D isomers from the Latin for left and right ([levo][levorotatory] and [dextro][dextrorotatory]).
+The two forms are designated L and D isomers (L-form and D-form) from the Latin for left and right ([levo][levorotatory] and [dextro][dextrorotatory]).
 [R and S configurations][] can describe substances with multiple chiral carbons.

 [Conformations][] are isomers in which the difference between molecules is rotation around a single bond and does not depend on different bonding.